nathanlauer/legends_of_valor/README.txt

 different Legends throughout the game.

 2) Fight
-The fight is built as both a round-based-game, and a turn-based-game.
-Specifically, the fight proceeds in rounds, and each round is effectively its own turn-based-game, where Heroes and Monsters alternate their "turns."
-Each turn in this game is either an attack by a Monster, or a FightMove by a Hero.

-We use the strategy pattern to define both RoundExecutors and TurnExecutors to build the flow of the game.
-This makes it quite simple to encode the process of how the fight proceeds, as we simply implement the logic for each step of the game.
-For example, instead of having to implement the flow of the game in the HeroesVsMonstersTurn class, we simply build the logic for setupNextTurn(), playNextTurn(), processEndOfTurn(), and finishedAllTurns().

 In this package, we provide three types of classes:
 - The classes used to implement the RoundExecutor and TurnExecutor interfaces from the games package.
+(NOTE: these only applied to the previous game, see section on classes to ignore)
 - The class used to compose these together into a single Fight.
+(NOTE: see section on classes to ignore.)
 - The FightMove class which represent the kinds of actions that Legends can take in a fight.

 FightMoves are grouped into an inheritance hierarchy, with abstract class FightMove at the top.
 Each FightMove